Pablodubco/unit-4-game/README.md

 **Special effects**

+* These are built in preset special effects that can be assigned to skills for altering default mechanics, such as turn order, damage calculation, triggered attacks (like counter attacks), etc.
-* Specify preset special effects inside the **_skSpecialEffect_** array property, these don't affect the battle log text.
+* Specify preset special effects inside the **_skSpecialEffect_** array property, these don't affect the battle log text for the damage message.
 More than one special effect can be included inside the array:
    * _"none"_ for none.
 If there is a single "none" in the array, all other effects are ignored.
    * _"nocounter"_ prevents counter from the rival on the turn it's used.
+Displays a "couldn't counter attack" message in the battle log.
    * _"nodefense"_ ignores target's defensive stat on damage calculations.
-   * _"nomove"_ skip the target's turn (doesn't prevent counter attacks).
+   * _"nomove"_ skip the target's turn if it acts before the target (doesn't prevent counter attacks).
+Displays a "was too overwhelmed to make a move" message in the battle log.
    * _"first"_ always moves first.
    * _"last"_ always moves last.
    * _"method"_ runs the function specified in the **_[skMethodSpecial](#skills-methods)_** property when the skill is cast.